 Inspired learning through inspiring teaching

-Students will be inspired in their learning through thoughtful design of courses and programs aligned to graduate capabilities and teaching that integrates the affordances of new physical and digital spaces and current research.
+Students will be inspired to learn through thoughtful design of courses and programs aligned to graduate capabilities as well as teaching that integrates the affordances of new physical and digital spaces, and current research.

 - Clear alignment of programs and courses with the Integrated Curriculum Framework and between Graduate Capabilities, Program and Course Learning Outcomes, Learning Activities, and Assessment

-- Clear alignment of courses with the RASE course design model
+- Clear alignment of courses with the RASE educational course design model

-- All programs designed to incorporate opportunities for work integrated learning
+- All programs are designed to incorporate opportunities for Work Integrated Learning

-Students and staff will use digital technologies appropriately to improve the flexibility, efficiency and effectiveness of communication, administration and facilitation of relevant learning tasks.
+Students and staff will use digital technologies effectively to improve the flexibility, efficiency and timeliness of communication, administration and facilitation of relevant learning tasks.
 Traditional learning methods will be supported, supplemented or replaced by the most effective digital resources, content and tools and new opportunities for engaging students with the global community.

 Programs/courses designed to: